pikatchu/closedsource/book/0001-intro.md

 That was it.
 No explanation.
 No “I love you.”
 Just instructions.
 I read it five times before I finally let myself breathe.
 My mind was spinning.
 Why would Mom write something on paper?
 Why would she just disappear?
 She was never late, never broke a rule.
-I don’t know who Elias is.
-I don’t know what I’m about to walk into.
+Who’s Elias?
+And what am I walking into?